 The ENE Twitter account is @PurdueENE.
 Please "follow" us if you have a personal and/or professional Twitter account and help spread the word about this new avenue for communication.
 Not only are we trying to do a better job of telling the story of ENE, its faculty and students, but we need to expand how we broadcast these stories.

-The most recent meeting minutes of the Safety Committe are available HERE.
+Read the most recent meeting minutes of the Safety Committe.
 One of the Departmental Action Items from the 2014 REM Recertification is for everyone to review the biweekly meeting minutes.

 Provost finalists to make on-campus presentations

 Three finalists for Purdue University provost will be on campus for two-day interviews this month.
 Finalists will meet with various groups and make public presentations to the university community (dates and times below).
 As part of the process, finalists will make a 30-minute public presentation and then take questions from those in attendance.
 Feedback on the candidates is requested, and an online tool will be provided on the provost candidate website.

 Christine M. Maziar, University of Notre Dame, is vice president and senior associate provost and professor of electrical and computer engineering.
 She also has served as senior vice president for academic affairs and provost and vice president for research and dean of the Graduate School at University of Minnesota, and vice provost and professor of electrical and computer engineering at the University of Texas at Austin.
 Maziar is a fellow of the American Association for the Advancement of Science, and a member of the American Society for Engineering Education and the Institute of Electrical and Electronic Engineers.
 Maziar will present at 9:30 a.m.
 April 14 in Fowler Hall, Stewart Center.